CPS JESSE SHERWOOD ELEMENTARY

 PRINCETON VILLAGE PARK

-The Chicago Housing Authority is committed to providing the residents of the Princeton Apartments a new playground and park.
+This project by the Chicago Housing Authority created a new playground and park for the residents of the Princeton Apartments.
 Juli Ordower Landscape Architecture spearheaded the concept design phase, presenting three distinct options for the new space.
 Concept A is a traditional, geometric design with a half-court basketball, central lawn area and separate areas for swings and a 2-12 year play structure.
 Concept B also has a half-court basketball but in a more organic, free flowing design with a combined area for the play equipment.
 Concept C eliminates the basketball court, instead opting for a senior fitness area and age distinct structures.
 The stakeholders unanimously voted for Concept B with the addition of senior fitness stations along the pathway.
 For longevity, the only plantings are trees and lawn and the site furnishings and lightpoles are very durable.
 Completed in 2021, this park is a long- awaited recreational oasis for the neighborhood.

 MAGGIE DALEY PARK

-Hired as a consultant to Briar Patch Landscaping, Juli Ordower Landscape Architecture is coordinating the landscape installation at Maggie Daley Park along Chicago’s downtown lakefront.
-Serving as Project Manager, Juli is making sure the shrub, perennial and sod installation at the park is following the plans and specifications of the Landscape Architect, Michael van Valkenburgh.
-Along with sourcing over 4,000 shrubs, 43,000 perennials, and 283,000 square feet of sod, the job includes managing the schedule and logistics with the General Contractor and the Soils and Tree Installation Contractor.
-The park is set to be completed in spring of 2015.
+Hired as a consultant to Briar Patch Landscaping, Juli Ordower Landscape Architecture coordinated the landscape installation at Maggie Daley Park along Chicago’s downtown lakefront.
+Serving as Project Manager, Juli made sure the shrub, perennial and sod installation at the park followed the plans and specifications of the Landscape Architect, Michael van Valkenburgh.
+Along with sourcing over 4,000 shrubs, 43,000 perennials, and 283,000 square feet of sod, the job included managing the schedule and logistics with the General Contractor and the Soils and Tree Installation Contractor.
+The park was completed in the spring of 2015.